 This is a subjective view, of course, and if you prefer your smartwatch to look like an actual watch, then Samsung’s offering will be more up your street than Apple’s, thanks to its round face, rotating bezel, buttons at two and four o’clock, and the ability to fit any regular strap.

-No leaks have broken cover just yet, but we suspect Samsung will stick to a similar design brief with the next Galaxy Watch.
+Alternatively, Samsung may stick to a similar design brief with the next Galaxy Watch.
 There is likely to be a round face and a rotating bezel for navigating Tizen, but a slimmer and more premium-looking case would be greatly appreciated.

 That said, we think Samsung will stray away from LG’s approach with the Watch Timepiece, where mechanical hands sweep over a digital display.
 Given how the Tizen operating system shows icons around the edges of the display, we think physicals hands would obscure too often to be a useful addition.